Why Harvard University Attracts Students in the World

 Harvard University Admissions

-Talking about the admission process at Harvard, the process varies for both undergraduate and postgraduate levels of study.
+The admission process at Harvard varies for undergraduate and postgraduate study levels.

 1. Undergraduate Admissions at Harvard University

-To apply for Harvard University admissions for an undergraduate course, applicants are exempted from submitting ACT or SAT scores, because the university chooses to be test-optional.
+To apply for admission to Harvard University for an undergraduate course, applicants are exempted from submitting ACT or SAT scores because the university chooses to be test-optional.
 Yet, those who still wish to submit can indicate their preference in the application.
 The admission application of either Common or Coalition Application is accepted along with the Harvard Supplement.
 Students can also apply for an application fee waiver if they are eligible.

 2. Postgraduate Admissions at Harvard University

-For PG admissions at Harvard University, international students are required to submit GRE or GMAT or LSAT depending upon the choice of course opted.
-Applications for postgraduate admissions at Harvard are accepted through the designated course pages of the university.
+For PG admissions at Harvard University, international students are required to submit GRE or GMAT or LSAT, depending upon the choice of course opted.
+The university's designated course pages accept applications for postgraduate admissions at Harvard.

 3. Common Admission Requirements